-Yes!
-Please send me information on leaving a gift to the National Geographic Society.
-The National Geographic Society has already been included in my estate plans.
-Mail to: National Geographic Society Planned Giving Office 1145 17th Street NW Washington, DC 20036-4688

-I would like to speak to someone about making a gift.
-Please contact me.
-Contact: legacy@ngs.org (800) 226-4438 natgeo.org/legacy
+Ш Yes!
+Please send me information on IRA Rollovers and other legacy giving opportunities with the National Geographic Society.
+Mail to: Planned Giving Office 1145 17th Street NW Washington, DC 20036-4688 П The National Geographic Society has already been Washington, DC 20030-4088 included in my estate plans.
+Contact: legacy@ngs.org (800) 226-4438 I would like to speak to someone about making a gift.
+Please contact me. natgeo.org/legacy natgeo.org/givingdocs NAME ADDRESS

-NA WE

-ADE DRESS

-PHC HONE EMAIL